microbecode/evm-connector/README.md

 # EVM Connector

-This is a tool for interacting with arbitrary contracts on any EVM (Ethereum Virtual Machine) based blockchain, without an ABI.
+This is a tool for interacting with arbitrary contracts on any EVM (Ethereum Virtual Machine) based blockchain, with or without an ABI.
 Defined contracts can be shared via URL, so this can be utilized as a contract dashboard.
 The tool utilizes your installed browser wallet (MetaMask).